-Federal Direct Stafford Loan repayment begins when student’s either graduate, withdraw, or enroll less than half-time and have used the allowable grace period usually six consecutive months.
-The length of repayment is between 10 and 25 years, depending on the amount borrowed and the type of repayment plan selected.
+Federal Direct Stafford Loan repayment begins when student’s either graduate, enroll less than half-time or withdraw and have used the allowable grace period usually six consecutive months.
+The standard repayment is 10 years, but can be extended based on the repayment plan selected.
 Students may also pay the balance of the loan, plus any interest due, early and without a penalty.
 For more information, call your Direct Loan Servicer.
-You may find your servicer by visiting the NSLDS Student Access website.
+You may find your servicer by visiting the Federal Student Aid website.

 Postponing Loan Repayment (Deferment and Forbearance)